Delayed Ejaculation or Retarder Ejaculation: Causes and Treatment

 Why does it take so long for me to ejaculate?

-Factors like stress, anxiety, certain medications, age-related changes, and medical conditions can prolong the time to ejaculation.
+Factors like conditioning of ejaculation to specific stimuli, stress, anxiety, certain medications, age-related changes, and medical conditions can prolong the time to ejaculation.

 Can lifestyle changes help with delayed ejaculation?